Pro Tip: Use Ghostreader on this doc đ»

 Can I add a regular note to a highlight with an action tag?

-Yes!
-To add a note to a highlight that has an action tag, simply add a line break after the action tag.
-You can do this by pressing Shift + Enter in the note field (Enter by itself will save the note).
-For example, if you wanted to add a brief description of a section’s content with a heading, you could do something like .h1 ⏎ This section is about how Topic A relates to Topic X. The note text will then appear below the heading in Readwise.
+by itself will save the note).
+For example, if you wanted to add a brief description of a sectionâs content with a heading, you could do something like .h1 â This section is about how Topic A relates to Topic X.

-PDFs 📃
+PDFs đ

 Sometimes PDFs have strange filenames.
 How do I change the name of a PDF?

 Reader uses the metadata contained inside the PDF to determine its filename, which was often improperly set or not set at all by the PDF file creator.
 When this happens, the title of the PDF may be strange or confusing.
-With that in mind, you can edit this metadata by selecting Edit Metadata (Shift + M) in the bottom right of the Info sidebar.
-You can edit other document-level metadata than just title, and you can do this on documents other than just PDFs.
+With that in mind, you can edit this metadata by selecting Edit Metadata (Shift + M

 How do I edit metadata on mobile?

-While viewing a document, tap the i icon in the top right to open the Info sidebar.
-Then tap the Edit metadata button at the bottom.
+icon in the top right to open the Info

 How do I zoom in or out on a PDF?

-On web, you can zoom in or out by using the + and - icons in the top of a PDF or the keyboard shortcuts Ctrl/Cmd + - Ctrl/Cmd + +.
-On mobile, you can pinch.
+icons in the top of a PDF or the keyboard shortcuts Ctrl/Cmd + -

 How do I highlight images, tables, and figures in a PDF?